daattali/beautiful-jekyll/_posts/2017-03-13-anatomy-of-natural-language-processing.md

     print("Unknown category")
 ```

-    Category belongs to the category: Apps
+    Article belongs to the category: Apps

 Hope you understood the basics of a Natural Language Processing problem.